 Late-stage cancer patients may rapidly exhaust all standard therapy options.
-Therefore, this is the reason why this group of patients is particularly dependent on a personalized diagnosis and therapy.
+Therefore, this group of patients is particularly dependent on a personalized diagnosis and therapy.
 A treatment with only 20% efficacy results in 100% benefit in a subgroup, as soon as one can identify the responding patients.